jpedro/jpedro.github.io/bash-dispatch.md

 ```

-This function will try to find from functions declared with the prefix `cmd.`
+It will try to find from declared functions with the prefix `cmd.` one that
-one that matches the arguments you pass.
+matches the arguments you pass.

 It "supports" nested command by taking all the arguments and replacing any
 spaces with a dot `.` and see if there's a function available.

-For example, if your main script is called `please`, `please help me` will start
+For example, if your main script is called `please`, `please help me now` will
-by loooking for a function called `cmd.help.me`.
-If that doesn't exist, it will
+start by loooking for a function called `cmd.help.me.now`.
+If that doesn't
-look for one called `cmd.help`.
-Since that one does exists, it will send `me` as
+exist, it will look for one called `cmd.help.me`.
+That one also doesn't exist,
+so it tries next `cmd.help` which is declare.
+Then it will send `me` as the `$1`
-the `$1` argument to it.
+argument to it.

-If `cmd.help` doesn't exist, it calls the `DEFAULT` function.
+In case `cmd.help` doesn't exist, it calls the function name inside the
+`DEFAULT` variable.

-The existence of a `PREFIX`, means other functions will not be used in the
+The existence of a `PREFIX` means other functions will not be searched in the
 lookup process.